benjaminfang/rbm24-workflow/README.md

 # RNA-seq and scRNA-seq workflow involed in rbm24 study

-This repository contains codes and information to re-produce the RNA-seq and scRNA-seq analyses in our published paper.
+This repository contains code and information to reproduce the RNA-seq and scRNA-seq analyses in our *paper* currently under submission.

-Any inquiry or assitance needs please contact me without hizatation at benjaminfang.ol@outlook.com
+For any inquiries or assistance needed, please don't hesitate to contact us at shaoming@sdu.edu.cn.

 ## Requirements